hearbenchmark/hear-eval-kit/README.md

 * SplitMetadata => MetadataVocabulary
 * FinalizeCorpus

+In terms of sampling:
+* We create a 60/20/20 split if train/valid/test does not exist.
+* We cap each split at 3/1/1/ hours of audio.
+* If further small sampling happens, that chooses a particular number of audio samples per task.

 These commands will download and preprocess the entire dataset.
 An intermediary directory defined by the option `luigi-dir`(default `_workdir`) will be created, and then a final directory defined by